 When you take this out of the oven you are going to have a lot of jaws drop…I promise.
-And you might be embarrassed about just how much you are going to consume.
+And you might be embarrassed about just how much you’re going to consume.
 It’s slightly ridiculous.
 Don’t worry, the treadmill will be there tomorrow.

 I brushed the rolls with a butter mixture before placing them in the oven and again once they came out…because we just don’t want the madness of this recipe to stop.